rougesteelproject/cse-251/lesson_03/canvas/prepare.md

 ### Overview

-This week's lesson is on Python processes and serves as an introduction to analyzing programs for parallelism.
+This lesson we will cover Python processes.
+This lesson also serves as an introduction to analyzing programs for parallelism.

 ### Python Process